t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

     # Disable 'git gc --auto' because GitLab already runs 'git gc' when needed
     git config --global gc.auto 0

-    # Change the Redis socket path if you are not using the default Debian / Ubuntu configuration
-    vi config/resque.yml

 **Important Note:** Make sure to edit both `gitlab.yml` and `unicorn.rb` to match your setup.

 **Note:** If you want to use HTTPS, see [Using HTTPS](#using-https) for the additional steps.